idblab/seminar-materials/README.md

 Weekly seminar materials
 ===

-Upload your PPTs, samples codes, etc.
+Create a folder that contain your PPTs, samples codes, etc.

-You can upload the files by clicking "[Upload files](https://github.com/idblab/seminar-materials/upload/master)" button at the right-upper corner.
+You can upload the files (or folder) by clicking "[Upload files](https://github.com/idblab/seminar-materials/upload/master)" button at the right-upper corner.